Seminar Information

 If you would like a seminar about a topic you do not see here, please contact us.
 We want to be your professional alternative.

-Professional Learning Alternatives, Inc. is a nonprofit training and advocacy resource for caregivers, parents, and those interested in supporting the development and education of young children.
+Professional Learning Alternatives, Inc. is a nonprofit education and advocacy resource for caregivers, parents, and those interested in supporting the development and education of young children.

 Join the PLA-ers List!

-Subscribe to the PLA-ers List for training opportunities, resource information, and other child care-related updates.
+Subscribe to the PLA-ers List for education opportunities, resource information, and other child care-related updates.
 Click here to sign up.
 Don't miss anything important.
 Please forward information you come across so

 it can be included in future newsletters.
 We will all appreciate it!